 Julien has performed at the Palais des Beaux-Arts and Flagey (Brussels), Théâtre de la Ville (Paris), Barbican Hall (London), Auditorio Nacional (Madrid), Palau de la Musica (Barcelona) and Concertgebouw Amsterdam.
 In addition, other tours have taken him to Japan (Tokyo, Sumida Tryphony Hall), Lebanon (Beirut Chants festival), Turkey (Ankara Music Festival) and the US (Miami International Piano Festival).

-Highlights of the 18/19 season include recitals at the Elbphilharmonie Hamburg, Baerum Kulturhaus (Sandvika) and Miami Piano Festival as well as several orchestral engagements.
+Highlights of the 18/19 season include recitals at the Elbphilharmonie Hamburg and Baerum Kulturhaus (Sandvika) as well as orchestral engagements with Les Métamorphoses Orchestra and Symfonieorkest Vlaanderen.
 In addition, he will have two album releases; the first will be the second installment of Beethoven Violin Sonatas with Lorenzo Gatto (Alpha Classics), following on from the huge success of the first release which won the Diapason d’or de l’année 2016.
 The second will be a concerto album featuring Lipatti’s Concertino for piano and orchestra and Mozart’s Piano Concerto No. 27 in B-flat major, KV 595 (Evil Penguin Records / Les Métamorphoses Orchestra / Raphaël Feye, conductor).
 Julien will perform both of these concertos at Flagey (Brussels) in December 2018.

 Video & Audio